Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 Why should you get wheels from overseas?

 Generally, you shouldn’t unless you are looking specifically for a very exact spec or design of wheel.
-If there are locally available wheels that are suitable for you, its better to skip the hassle and worry about self-importing.
-This ideally is an option only for those who aren’t buying brand new wheels and are seeking a very exact spec and model.
+If there are locally available stock suitable for you, its better to skip the hassle.
+Self-sourcing is an option ideally for enthusiasts seeking a very exact spec and model of wheel.

-Additionally, some websites officially support ordering brand new wheels imported from Japan, so self-sourcing is the option with the most hassle..
+Additionally, some websites officially support ordering brand new wheels imported from Japan, so self-importing is the option with the most hassle..

-However, going this route of self-source might be cheaper than buying locally or from a support platform, and may have the wheels you want, especially when talking about discontinued models.
+However, going this route of self-sourcing might be cheaper than buying locally or from a local e-commerce platform, and may have your desired wheels especially for discontinued models.

 Wait, how are you assuming the process will be?